Read | Listen| Write

 To reveal riches:

-Sometimes the changes are easily apparent
+Sometimes the changes are apparent from just a glance…

 Saturday morning at her assigned spot